kazurayam/extent-reports-applied-to-katalon-studio-project/docs/index.md

     1 directory, 10 files

-If you are going to use Externt Reports in your own Katalon project, you want to copy those jar files into the `Drivers`
+If you are going to use Externt Reports in your own Katalon project, you want to copy those jar files into the `Drivers` folder of your own project.

-If you removed all those files, you can restore them by invoking a Gradle build:
+When you accidentaly removed all those files, you can restore them by invoking a Gradle build:

     :~/katalon-workspace/extent-reports-applied-to-katalon-studio-project (master *)
     $ rm Drivers/*